hubbubca/nlspies/README.md

 nlspies
 =======

 A skeleton of nlapi function calls and nlobj objects.
 Usefull for testing.
 Included are some useful matchers.
+Just put all these directories in your ```tests``` directory.